Saschakew/Replication-Higher-Moments-and--Efficiency-Gains-in-Recursive-Structural-Vector-Autoregressions/README.md

 1.  **Run the Monte Carlo Simulation**

-    The `MC_Efficiency_Sim1.py` script runs the Monte Carlo simulations.
-The results are saved in the `MCResults` directory, which will be created if it doesn't exist.
+    To replicate the Monte Carlo simulation, run `MC_Efficiency_Sim1.py`.
+This script creates a folder `MCResults/MC_Efficiency_Sim1` where all the results of the individual Monte Carlo runs are saved.

     ```sh
     python MC_Efficiency_Sim1.py